checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

     parent: "Monitoring"
 ---

-If you have checks running, you can select them on the main Checkly dashboard and get an overview of the results they have produced so far.
+If you have API or Browser checks running, you can select them on the main Checkly dashboard and get an overview of the results they have produced so far.
+To learn about heartbeat check results, visit the [Heartbeat checks](/docs/heartbeat-checks) section

 ## Check results overview